Jieun1018/far-field-ASR-demo/README.md

   <br>
 </div>

-If you're interested in learning the prompt-based Whisper model, check out [this GitHub](https://github.com/Jieun1018/prompt-whisper-2.git).
+If you're interested in training the prompt-based Whisper model, check out [this GitHub](https://github.com/Jieun1018/prompt-whisper-2.git).

 Check out the examples/sample_audio folder for the sample audio featured in the gif below.
 The audio file was recorded from 10 meters away.